SMSLink-ro/Integration-example-of-SMS-Gateway-HTTP-using-PHP/README.md

 1. Create an account on [SMSLink.ro](https://www.smslink.ro/inregistrare/)
 2. Create a SMS Gateway connection at [SMSLink.ro / SMS Gateway / Configuration & Settings](https://www.smslink.ro/sms/gateway/setup.php).
 Each SMS Gateway connection is a pair of Connection ID and Password.
-3. See Usage Examples for the SMSGateway() class starting on line 350 in main.php.
+3. See Usage Examples for the SMSGateway() class starting on line 353 in main.php file from the repository.

 ## Supported Functions